 Entrance Fees: Admission is HUF 1000 for an adult and half that for students and seniors.
 Kids under six and those over seventy enter free.
 Group guided tours are HUF 3000 for a family.

 While it can be confusing to first-time visitors, Gyula’s Almásy Castle is quite different from the Gyula Castle that sits just across the road.
 While Gyula Castle is a dour and historic Gothic fortress, Almásy Castle is a refined mansion.

-Built in the 18th Century, the purpose of Almásy Castle was not to defend but to impress, and passed through the hands of a series of aristocratic families, all of whom added their own special touches on the buildings and their expansive gardens.
+Built in the 18th Century, the purpose of Almásy Castle was not to defend but to impress, and passed through the hands of a series of aristocratic families, all of whom added their own special touches to the buildings and expansive gardens.

 After a period of decline in the Horthy and Soviet era, Almásy Castle now operates as an interactive museum of aristocratic Hungarian life.